MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. On the **az104-11-vm0** blade, click **Connect**, in the drop-down menu, click **RDP**, on the **Connect with RDP** blade, click **Download RDP File** and follow the prompts to start the Remote Desktop session.

     >**Note**: This step refers to connecting via Remote Desktop from a Windows computer.
-On a Mac, you can use Remote Desktop Client from the Mac App Store and on Linux computers you can use an open source RDP client software.
+On a Mac, you can use Remote Desktop Client from the Mac App Store and on Linux computers, you can use an open source RDP client software.

     >**Note**: You can ignore any warning prompts when connecting to the target virtual machines.

-1. When prompted, sign in by using the **Student** username and **Pa55w.rd1234** password.
+1. When prompted, sign in by using the **Student** username and password **<inject key="AzureAdUserPassword"></inject>**.

-1. Within the Remote Desktop session, click **Start**, expand the **Windows System** folder, and click **Command Prompt**.
+1. Within the Remote Desktop session, Select the Windows Start button, type and select **Command Prompt**.

 1. From the Command Prompt, run the following to trigger increased CPU utilization on the **az104-11-vm0** Azure VM: